Is Nausea During Ovulation Normal?

 Progesterone after ovulation: Levels rise significantly.

-These shifts throughout ovulation from high to low and low to high, along with a surge in LH, create the most likely candidate for nausea.
+These shifts throughout ovulation from high to low and low to high, along with a surge in LH, are most likely to cause nausea.

 Ovulation pain